supersonic71/orbiter-upscaling/README.md

-Experimenting with AI upscalers to enhance texture resolution for Orbiter.
+Trying out some AI upscalers to enhance texture resolution for Orbiter!
 Currently using https://bigjpg.com/ for upscaling.
 Copy the dds files to Orbiter2016\Textures2\DG